-Our favorites are the Sweet Fish, Sourmelon Bites, Peach Rings, and Sweet Chews.
+Our favorites are the Red Twists, Sourmelon Bites, Peach Rings, and Sweet Chews.

 This is a brand of sugar-free chocolate products that we prefer.

-Our go-to products include their baking chips (dark, milk, and white), Chocolate Squares, Peanutbutter Cups (all), Chocolate Syrup, and Maple Syrup
+Our go-to products include their baking chips (all varieties), Chocolate Squares (white and milk), Peanutbutter Cups (all), Chocolate Syrup, and Maple Syrup

 We are able to drink coffee unsweetened but do enjoy a nice sweet cream from time to time.
 These sweet creamers are sugar-free.
-Our favorites are caramel, hazelnut, French vanilla, and sweet cream.
+Our favorites are caramel, hazelnut, and sweet cream.

 Finding good coffee in Togo can prove challenging.
 We cherish any that is imported for us but do have a few favorites.
-Our favorite Doma coffees so far are Virgil's and Marco's, but we'll go for almost any medium or dark roast (whole bean).
+Our favorite Doma coffees so far are Virgil's and Marco's, but we'll go for almost any medium or dark roast from any company (whole bean).